-Selecting the bank with which one will open the account can depend on how fast the account can be formed as well as the banking rates and the general availability of ATM units, among others. investors who open a company in Poland will also be interested in the bank’s policies towards its corporate clients and facilities such as the merchant account, required for e-commerce companies and online stores.
+Selecting the bank with which one will open the account in 2021 can depend on how fast the account can be formed as well as the banking rates and the general availability of ATM units, among others. investors who open a company in Poland will also be interested in the bank’s policies towards its corporate clients and facilities such as the merchant account, required for e-commerce companies and online stores.
 Many banks offer online services as well as general services for clients that were already available in the physical branches.
 The quality of these services, as well as accessibility and perhaps the availability of functioning and reliable online and mobile services, can be criteria for selecting the bank to work with.

 In Poland entrepreneurs can choose from state owned banks, cooperative banks and regular (commercial) banks.
 The most common European banks also have branches in Poland.
 Almost all banks offer account access via Internet and there are also several that only operate online, without a physical branch.
 After registering a company in Poland, the manager must choose the right bank considering the company's profile.